OneLaddd/Software_Design_Lab/labactivity7/README.md

 and primary type for a list of Pokemon (by default, the fifteen starters from Generations 5–9), then answers:

-> **Which Pokemon has the best overall stat total, and how do primary types
+ - "Which Pokemon has the best overall stat total, and how do primary types compare on average?"
-> compare on average?**

 Running it saves three charts to output/ and automatically opens each one as soon as it's created:

-1. `output/total_stats_bar.png` — static, labeled bar chart ranking the
+1. output/total_stats_bar.png - static, labeled bar chart ranking the
    chosen Pokemon by total base stats
-2. `output/radar_comparison.png` — static radar chart comparing Snivy,
+2. output/radar_comparison.png - static radar chart comparing Snivy,
    Tepig, and Oshawott across all six stats
-3. `output/type_average_interactive.html` — interactive Plotly bar
+3. output/type_average_interactive.html - interactive Plotly bar
    chart (hover for exact values, zoom, pan) of average total stats per primary type.